OfficeDev/teams-toolkit-samples/hello-world-tab-without-sso/README.md

     By adding this line, `Teams Toolkit` knows when to register an Azure Active Directory application required for implementing SSO feature.
 The AAD app will be created either during the time you press F5 or when you are ready to move your application to Azure (when you click `Provision in the Cloud`).

-1. Add the following lines in `templates/appPackage/manifest.local.template.json`
-    ```
-    "webApplicationInfo": {
-        "id": "{{localSettings.auth.clientId}}",
-        "resource": "{{{localSettings.auth.applicationIdUris}}}"
-    }
-    ```

-    This is to associate the Azure Active Directory app registration with Teams app manifest.

-    *Note: You need to add comma at the end of last line*

-1. Add the following lines in `templates/appPackage/manifest.remote.template.json`
+2. Add the following lines in `templates/appPackage/manifest.template.json`
     ```
     "webApplicationInfo": {
         "id": "{{state.fx-resource-aad-app-for-teams.clientId}}",